TreeHacks/policies/privacy-policy.md

 ## Overview

-Our privacy policy is aimed at making our online personal data practices more transparent out of respect to the privacy of people visiting and using our websites.
+Our privacy policy is aimed at making our online personal data practices more transparent out of respect to the privacy of our participants and people visiting and using our websites.
 Specifically, it describes what information we collect, how we collect it, and who has access to it.
 Most of this information is common sense, however we believe firmly in giving people the right to know how their information is being used.

 Our policy applies to websites TreeHacks owns and controls, including treehacks.com and its related subdomains.
 It does not apply to the personal data practices of our sponsors’ and partner organizations’ sites.
 Finally, the policy is subject to change at any time at the sole discretion of TreeHacks without notice.